Flora1212/Zillow-Home-Value-Prediction-/README.md

 The goal of the project is to predict the log-error between Zillow's Zestimate and the actual sale price, given all the features of a home.

+1. Data exploration and visualization, feature Engineering, feature selection
-●	Fit multiple linear regression models with regularization to control for multicollinearity, and tree-based models (bagging, random forest, boosting) to predict the log-error between Zillow’s estimate of home values and actual sale prices
+2. Fit multiple linear regression models with regularization to control for multicollinearity
-●	Visualized raw data and predicted outputs using ggplot2, tabplot, corrplot, lattice, leaflet libraries
+3. Fit tree-based models including bagging, random forest, boosting AND conduct grid search to find best parameters